-

 Frequently Asked Questions

-Using the Javascript Events API v2, you can configure any box to be triggered using the "on Exit" Trigger.
-Below you can find a Javascript snippet:
+Using the JavaScript Events API v2, you can configure any popup to be triggered using the "Exit Intent" Trigger.
+Below you can find a JavaScript snippet:

 EngageBox.onReady(function() {